Love to swing? Then this is a post for you.

 - 3. Gypsy Wood Swings – East End Road – Opposite SO42 7WU.
 Facing North, the woods are on your left.
 This area is v close to Norleywood.
 15 mins walk.

 4. Ranswood Stream Swings – Park here.
 SO42 7WB and walk down the track to the stream.
 Turn R at the bridge.
 Follow the stream.
 You’ll find 2 swings.

-5. The Ditch Swing under the firs (good for smaller kids) Needs Ore Point.
+5. Needs Ore – The Ditch Swing under the Firs (good for smaller kids) Needs Ore Point.
 SO42 7XJ

 6. Puttles Bridge Swing near Puttles Bridge Car Park.
 Walk back over the bridge and turn left along the stream (which will be on your right).
 Go for 100 yards and you’ll see a swing out over the stream.